-'''

->S X=$$BLDNAME^XLFNAME(.MYNAME,12)
+>S X=\$\$BLDNAME^XLFNAME(.MYNAME,12)

->W X

-XUUSER,SI K
+>W X XUUSER,SI K

-'''

-17.1.2 \$\$CLEANC^XLFNAME(): Name Component Standardization Routine standard format.
+18.1.2 \$\$CLEANC^XLFNAME(): Name Component Standardization Routine

-Description This extrinsic function takes a single name component and returns that name in format.

-Format \$\$CLEANC^XLFNAME(comp[,flags])

-Input Parameters comp: (required) The name component to be converted to standard flags: (optional) Flag to control processing.
-Possible values are:

-• F-If the name component to be converted is the FAMILY (LAST) NAME, pass the "F" flag.
-With the "F" flag, colons (;), semicolons (;), and commas (,) are converted to hyphens (-).
+Reference Type Supported Category Name Standard lization IA # 3065 Description This extrinsic formates the standard formates of the standard formates function takes a single name component and returns that name in t.
+Format \$\$CLEANC^XLFNAME(comp[,flags]) Input Parameters comp: (required) The name component to be converted to standard format. flags: (optional) Flag to control processing.
+Possible values are: • F-If the name component to be converted is the FAMILY (LAST) NAME, pass the "F" flag.
+With the "F" flag, colons (:), semicolons (;), and commas (,) are converted to hyphens (-).
 Spaces and all punctuation except hyphens are removed.
 Two or more consecutive spaces or hyphens are replaced with a single space or hyphen.
-Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents.

-• NULL-Without the "F" flag, the component is converted to upper case.
-Colons (:), semicolons (:), commas (,), and periods (.) are converted to spaces.
+Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents. • NULL-Without the "F" flag, the component is converted to upper case.
+Colons (:), semicolons (;), commas (,), and periods (.) are converted to spaces.
 All punctuation except for hyphens and spaces are removed.
 Two or more consecutive spaces or hyphens are replaced with a single space or hyphen.
 Birth position indicators 1ST through 10TH are changed to their Roman numeral equivalents.
 Output returns: Returns the standard formatted name.